testflows/TestFlows-WebSite/source/_posts/blog/what-do-condition-proposition-predicate-property-and-invariant-really-mean.md

 ## What's an action?

-In the *Die Hard water jug problem* we saw that there are 6 unique actions that you can perform to solve the challenge.
+In the *Die Hard water jug problem*, we observed that there are six unique actions you can perform to solve the challenge.

 * **Filling a Jug**: Pouring water in until it's full.